-Quite why the LM has never become more common here is something of a mystery, for it is an attractive and hardy dog with real ability.
-When I asked Rory Major, one of Britain’s leading trainer of HPRs, to name his top 15 breeds earlier this year, he put the LM in at number four, ahead of both the German longhaired pointer (five) and the German shorthaired pointer (six).
+The large Munsterlander (LM) is an attractive and tough dog with natural ability so it’s strange that it has not become more popular in the UK.
+I asked Rory Major, one of Britain’s leading trainer of HPRs, to name his top 15 breeds earlier this year and he put the LM in at number four, ahead of both the German longhaired pointer (five) and the German shorthaired pointer (six).

-Curiously, the large Munsterlander is not, as far as I am aware, numerous in its native country.
-I’ve twice been shooting in the north German province of North Rhine-Westphalia, close to the town of Münster, but on neither occasion did I see a single LM.
-Perhaps I was unlucky, but I did see plenty of other HPR breeds in action, including small Munsterlanders and Weimaraners.
+You won’t find many large Munsterlanders in Germany either.
+I didn’t see one either time when I went shooting in the north German province of North Rhine-Westphalia, close to the town of Münster.
+I did see plenty of other HPR breeds in action, including small Munsterlanders and Weimaraners.

-Peter Hartley is a reader and long-time LM enthusiast, so I asked him why he thought the LM had never become established as a serious shooting dog in the UK, let alone a rival to the GSP or GWP.
+Peter Hartley is a reader of Shooting Times and long-time LM enthusiast.
+I asked him why he thought the LM had never become established as a serious shooting dog in the UK, let alone a rival to the GSP or GWP.

 Peter added: “Between nine and 16 months, these dogs tend to go through a ‘teenage’ rebellion phase, so be prepared.
 Not until the LM is two years old should it be taken out on a shoot, and then with caution.
 However, at three years old, the LM is fit for proper work and it just gets better every year, until selective hearing occurs at eight- to nine-years old.”

-Peter did emphasise that LMs are very much people dogs, far happier living in the house than kennels.
+LMs are very much people dogs, far happier living in the house than kennels.
 This does cause one problem: they are great shedders of hair.
-He now has a hospital-standard German vacuum cleaner that has helped reduce the fur in the Hartley household.

 Though I’ve seen LMs running in tests and trials, I’ve only twice been in the shooting field with them.
 On both occasions the dogs I saw performed admirably.
 Guy Wallace, in his book The Specialist Gundog, describes the LM as a “much-underestimated gundog having a lot of natural ability and natural sense… They hunt with great style and will point and retrieve naturally, are good stalking dogs and can be worked under longwings [falcons] or shortwings [hawks].”